olgapetrova-git/study-projects-htw/2. Semester/Grundlagen des Projektmanagements/README.md

     - recommendation of the software on the basis of the calculation of costs using various methods of investment calculations.
     - selection of the software by definition of criteria and implementation of a utility analysis.
     - planning of the implementation of software system in the company: launch concept, workflow, role description.
     - live demo and presentation for the "staff" of the company.
-  My tasks and my contribution to the project
+  My tasks and my contribution to the project:
-- Interacted with stakeholder in analyzing and decomposing requirements, including live meetings and discussions, handling the written documentation (meeting minutes)
+- Interacted with stakeholder in analyzing and decomposing requirements, including live meetings and discussions, handling the written documentation (meeting minutes).
-- Conducted complex analyzis and economic evaluation of existing solutions avaliable on the market in order to provide the stakeholder with the information required to make a decision
+- Conducted complex analyzis and economic evaluation of existing solutions avaliable on the market in order to provide the stakeholder with the information required to make a decision.
 - Created financial proof of concept for proposed solution
-- Authored and maintained the project's documents
+- Authored and maintained the project's documents.

 Deutsch:
 Studienprojekte während des Studiums an der HTW Berlin (Wirtschaftsinformatik)